jidafan/SQL-Vehicle-Accidents/README.md

 | `LSOA_of_Accident_Location`  | Lower Layer Super Output Areas (LOSA) of accident location, a postal code for England and Wales        |
 | `Year`  | The year the accident took place                   |

+## SQL Exploration

+In the SQL query, 10 questions are answered to lead the data analysis giving us a better picture of what we are trying to find.

+1. How many accidents have occurred in urban areas vs rural areas?

+2. Which day of the week has the highest number of accidents?

+3. Does road type and speed limit affect the number of accidents?

+4. Is there a trend with speed limits and accidents?

+5. Are there any specific weather conditions that contribute to traffic accidents?

+6. Do light conditions heavily impact the frequency of accidents?

+7. Which year had the most traffic accidents?

+8. Which year had the most casualties from traffic accidents?

+9. Does road class correlate with the severity of the accident?

+10. Did police arrive more on certain days?

+## Conclusion